Brian Tomasik: Moral scope and animal ethics

-Tomasik rejects speciesism, arguing that moral concern should be based on ethically relevant traits such as sentience and cognitive capacity, rather than species membership.
-However, he acknowledges that differences in treatment may be justified when they reflect meaningful distinctions, such as communication ability or social complexity.
+Tomasik rejects speciesism, arguing that moral concern should be based on ethically relevant traits such as sentience and cognitive capacity rather than species membership.
+He also states that differences in treatment may be justified when they reflect relevant distinctions, such as communication ability or social complexity.

-He also supports a pragmatic ethical framework resembling Robert Nozick's formulation of "utilitarianism for animals, Kantianism for people".
-While he views consequentialist reasoning as appropriate when addressing animal suffering, he considers deontological norms, such as honesty, nonviolence, and respect for rights, important tools for maintaining trust and cooperation within human societies.
+He supports a pragmatic ethical framework resembling Robert Nozick's formulation of "utilitarianism for animals, Kantianism for people".
+While he views consequentialist reasoning as appropriate when addressing animal suffering, he considers deontological norms, such as honesty, nonviolence, and respect for rights, tools for maintaining trust and cooperation within human societies.

 Ethical concerns about eating insects

 Tomasik has argued against entomophagy, the practice of eating insects, on ethical grounds.
-He acknowledges claims that insect farming may offer environmental benefits and cultural acceptability in some regions, but expresses concern about the potential for large-scale suffering.
-In particular, he notes that insects have very high rates of reproduction and mortality, meaning that farming them for food likely involves the deaths of vast numbers of individuals.
+He acknowledges claims that insect farming may offer environmental benefits and cultural acceptability in some regions, but expresses concern about possible suffering on a large scale.
+In particular, he notes that insects have high rates of reproduction and mortality, meaning that farming them for food could involve the deaths of very large numbers of individuals.

-Given the uncertainty about insect consciousness, Tomasik recommends erring on the side of caution.
-He argues that if insects are sentient, the suffering involved in their farming and slaughter could be substantial.
-While he supports efforts to establish welfare standards in cases where insect farming occurs, such as through more humane slaughter methods, he ultimately concludes that cultivating insects for food is ethically problematic and should be avoided.
+Because insect consciousness is uncertain, Tomasik recommends caution.
+He argues that if insects are sentient, farming and slaughtering them could involve substantial suffering.
+He supports welfare standards where insect farming occurs, including more humane slaughter methods, but concludes that cultivating insects for food should be avoided.

 Ethical concerns about eating bivalves

 Tomasik has expressed ethical reservations about eating mussels and other bivalves, citing evidence such as changes in morphine levels and environmental responsiveness that may indicate rudimentary sentience.
-While he considers their capacity for suffering uncertain and likely lower than that of insects, he avoids consuming them due to the number of individuals typically killed per meal and the common practice of boiling them alive.
-He has stated that he finds dairy ethically preferable for this reason, though he acknowledges that others may reach different conclusions.
+While he considers their capacity for suffering uncertain and probably lower than that of insects, he avoids consuming them because of the number of individuals typically killed per meal and the common practice of boiling them alive.
+He has said that he finds dairy ethically preferable for this reason, while acknowledging that others may reach different conclusions.

 Ethics of artificial intelligence

-Tomasik has written extensively about the moral significance of artificial minds, especially those built using reinforcement learning and related techniques.
-He argues that even simple artificial agents may merit moral consideration due to structural similarities with animal learning systems.
+Tomasik has written about the moral status of artificial minds, especially those built using reinforcement learning and related techniques.
+He argues that even simple artificial agents may warrant moral consideration because of structural similarities with animal learning systems.

 Artificial suffering and s-risks

-Tomasik warns that future technologies could create vast numbers of suffering artificial minds, particularly if AI goals are misaligned or if computer simulations are used extensively to model sentient processes.
-He has described these scenarios as posing a risk of astronomical suffering ("s-risks") and calls for proactive AI governance and ethical safeguards to prevent such outcomes.
+Tomasik has warned that future technologies could create large numbers of suffering artificial minds, particularly if AI goals are misaligned or if computer simulations are used extensively to model sentient processes.
+He has described such scenarios as a possible source of astronomical suffering ("s-risks") and has called for AI governance and ethical safeguards to reduce the risk of such outcomes.